 I disagree with Zach, but now is not the time to discuss -- as Zach says, we have bigger fish to fry.

 So let's keep this ticket open on a lower priority and get to it later.
 Thanks for getting rid of the big issue -- the white background on header load.

-#6 Updated by Zach Davis over 9 years ago
+#6 Updated by Zach Davis about 12 years ago

 Ok - interested in hearing your reasons, Matt.
 I'm a pretty strong believer in the principle that a website should not do things that interfere with the basic functioning of the browser.
 Websites shouldn't break back and forward button functionality, for example, and they shouldn't manipulate scroll bars (except, perhaps, to turn them off entirely for the occasional pop-up, but then who uses popups anymore anyhow?).
 If we want to change how the page is rendered, the correct way to do it is to address it at the level of the DOM and the order in which styles are declared / applied, not by relying on a hack.
 What I was trying to say was that the problem you're identifying is not something that needs to be addressed in and of itself; it's the (correct) side effect of another problem, which is messy inheritance in the CSS and less-than-ideal markup.